How Long Does It Take For Iron Supplements To Work?

 Most people start to feel better within three weeks of taking iron supplements.
 However, it can take up to 12 weeks for some individuals to experience a noticeable increase in energy levels.
 In pregnancy, the time frame may vary and consultation with healthcare professionals is advised.

-Iron supplements work by replenishing your body's iron stores, primarily in the form of ferritin, and by increasing haemoglobin levels in your blood.
-Haemoglobin is the key protein that allows red blood cells to transport oxygen, and low levels can result in fatigue and weakness.
+In theory iron supplements work by replenishing your body's iron stores, primarily in the form of ferritin, and by increasing haemoglobin levels in your blood.
+Haemoglobin is the key protein that allows red blood cells to transport oxygen.

-How to Take Iron Pills the Right Way
+How to Take Iron Supplements the Right Way

 Taking iron supplements effectively is essential for optimising absorption and results.
 Traditional iron supplements are often recommended to be taken on an empty stomach to facilitate better absorption.
 However, they can be hard on the digestive system, leading some people to take them with food, which can reduce their efficacy.

-In contrast, Nano Iron has specific dosage recommendations that take into account its unique form of absorption.
-If your healthcare provider has advised you to take 100mg of a regular iron supplement, then approximately 30-35ml of Nano Iron would be equivalent in terms of absorption.
-For those recommended to take 200mg of a traditional supplement, 35ml of Nano Iron twice a day on an empty stomach is suggested.
+In contrast, Nano Iron has specific dosage recommendations that take into account its pure form of absorption.
+If your healthcare provider has advised you to take 100mg of a regular iron supplement, this would equate to approximately 30-35ml of Nano Iron in terms of absorption.
+If you have been recommended to take 200mg of a traditional supplement, 35ml of Nano Iron twice a day on an empty stomach would be the approximate equivalent.

 Raising Iron Levels: Pills vs Food

 When it comes to raising your iron levels, understanding the different sources of iron is crucial.
 Your body absorbs up to 25% of the iron found in animal products like meat and fish, known as heme iron.
 In contrast, only about 2% to 20% of non-heme iron, found in plant-based foods like spinach or lentils, is absorbed.
-Iron supplements, particularly Nano Iron, claim to have close to 100% absorption rates due to their unique formulation.
+New in the world of supplements however is Nano Iron, which is a purified form of elemental iron particles the size of atoms, in purified water making it highly absorbable.

 The term bioavailability refers to how much of the iron you ingest actually gets utilized by your body.
 Heme iron from meat is generally more bioavailable than non-heme iron from plant-based foods.
-Nano Iron sets itself apart by being 100% bioavailable; it is absorbed directly into the cells and bypasses the gut and stomach.
+Nano Iron sets itself apart due to its pure, elemental form and small size which increases its bioavailable.

 Signs Iron Supplements Are Working: What to Look For

 After starting any iron supplement, you might be eager to know if it's actually making a difference.
-While blood tests are the most accurate way to measure iron levels, there are some noticeable signs that may indicate your iron supplements are working effectively.
+While blood tests are the most accurate way to measure iron levels, if you pay attention to how you are feeling and keep a diary you may notice improvements where before you might have struggled.
+This can be done with any food or supplement you chose to use.

 Signs Your Iron Pills Are Working

-After initiating an iron supplement regimen, it's important to look for signs that your body is responding well to the treatment.
-Typical indicators of effective iron supplementation include:
+After initiating an iron supplement regimen, it's important to look for signs that your body is responding in a positive way.

 FAQs About the Efficacy and Timing of Iron Supplements